Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks: Abstract

 \section{Abstract}

 Social power quantifies the ability of individuals to influence others and plays a central role in social influence networks.
-Yet computing social power typically requires global knowledge and significant computational or storage capability, especially in large-scale networks with stubborn individuals.
-This paper develops distributed algorithms for social power perception in groups with stubborn individuals.
-We propose two dynamical models for distributed perception of social power based on the Friedkin-Johnsen (FJ) opinion dynamics: one without and one with reflected appraisals.
-In both scenarios, our perception mechanism begins with independent initial perceptions and relies primarily on local information: each individual only needs to know its neighbors' stubbornness or self-appraisals, the influence weights they accord and the group size.
-We provide rigorous dynamical system analysis to characterize the properties of equilibria, invariant sets and convergence.
-Conditions under which individuals' perceived social power converges to the actual social power are established.
-The proposed perception mechanism demonstrates strong robustness to reflected appraisals, irrational perceptions, and timescale variations.
-Numerical examples are provided to illustrate our results.
+Yet, computing social power typically requires global knowledge and significant computational or storage capability, especially in large-scale networks with stubborn individuals.
+In this paper, we propose a distributed perception mechanism based on the Friedkin-Johnsen opinion dynamics that enables individuals to estimate their true social power through local interactions.
+The mechanism starts from independent initial perceptions and relies only on local information: each individual only needs to know its neighbors' stubbornness and the influence weights they accord.
+We provide rigorous dynamical system analysis that characterizes equilibria, invariant sets, and convergence.
+Conditions are established for convergence to the true social power in both the static setting with fixed influence weights and the reflected-appraisal setting where influence weights coevolve with perceptions.
+The proposed mechanism remains reliable under extreme initial perceptions, disconnected influence networks, reflected-appraisal coupling, and variations in timescales.
+Numerical examples illustrate our results.